1982 Vickers Viscount hijacking

 The 1982 Vickers Viscount hijacking was an aircraft incident on board a Chinese People's Liberation Army Air Force flight from Shanghai Hongqiao International Airport to Beijing Xijiao Airport which occurred on July 30, 1982.
-As the aircraft was flying over Wuxi, Zheng Yanwu, a security officer accompanying the delegation, highjacked the Vickers Viscount aircraft numbered 50258.
+As the aircraft was flying over Wuxi, Zheng Yanwu, a security officer accompanying the delegation, hijacked the Vickers Viscount aircraft numbered 50258.
 In the end, Zheng Yanwu was killed.

 Background

 On July 30, 1982, a senior military delegation from Uganda, led by a Ugandan Army Major General visiting China, concluded their visit to Shanghai and took the Viscount aircraft No. 50258 to Beijing to participate in the Chinese People's Liberation Army's 'August 1st' Army Day commemoration activities.

-Highjacking
+Hijacking

-At 9:12 on July 30, 1982, the airport dispatch centre issued the takeoff command, and the Viscount took off.
+At 9:12 a.m., the airport dispatch centre issued the takeoff command, and the Viscount took off.
 Twenty minutes after takeoff, Zheng Yanwu rushed into the cockpit, locked the door from the inside, poured a bottle of gasoline on the floor, drew a loaded pistol with his right hand, and took out a lighter with his left.
-Zheng Yanwu removed the headset from pilot Lan Dingshou and demanded that the plane change course 150° and head for Taiwan Taoyuan Airport.
-Zhang Jinghai immediately reported to the ground and the rear cabin, but Zheng Yanwu discovered this.
-Zhang Jinghai was forced to remove his headset, and all communication between the front cabin, rear cabin, and the ground was completely cut off.
-While Zheng Yanwu wiped his sweat, Lan Dingshou turned off the switch for the right rudder compass, and Zhang Jinghai operated the plane using the left compass switch.
-The plane did not fly to Taiwan.
+Zheng removed the headset of pilot Lan Dingshou and demanded that the plane change course and head for Taiwan Taoyuan Airport.
+Co-pilot Zhang Jinghai immediately reported the hijacking to the dispatchers and the rear cabin, but this was discovered by Zheng.
+In response, Zhang was also forced by Zheng to remove his headset, and all communication between the front cabin, rear cabin, and the ground was completely cut off.
+While Zheng was regaining his composure, Lan turned off the switch for the right rudder compass, and Zhang operated the plane using the left compass switch, sending the plane on a circuitous course away from Taiwan.

-Lan Dingshou and Zhang Jinghai quietly turned on the autopilot, switched on the ventilation to let the gasoline evaporate quickly, unbuckled their seatbelts, and used the seat adjustment switch to move their seats to the farthest position.
-After a half-hour standoff, the plane flew near Taiping Lake between the Huangshan and Jiuhua mountains in Anhui.
-Lan Dingshou pretended that they had reached the seaside.
-When Zheng Yanwu looked forward, Lan Dingshou and Zhang Jinghai took the opportunity to overpower him.
-Zheng Yanwu fired several shots; Zhang Jinghai was shot in the right leg, and Lan Dingshou's flight suit over his chest and abdomen was pierced by a bullet but he was not injured.
+As they continued to fly, Lan Dingshou and Zhang Jinghai quietly turned on the plane's autopilot, switched on the ventilation to let the gasoline evaporate quickly, unbuckled their seatbelts, and used the seat adjustment switch to move their seats to the farthest position in efforts to force the plane to have to land, or to take it back from Zheng.
+After a half-hour standoff, the plane had begun flying near Taiping Lake, where Lan claimed that they had reached the seaside.
+When Zheng went to look outside the cabin window, Lan and Zhang took the opportunity to overpower him.
+During the ensuing struggle, Zheng fired several shots, with Zhang being shot in the right leg, and while Lan's flight suit was pierced by a bullet in an area over his chest and abdomen, he was not injured.
 The remaining shots hit the cabin equipment and walls.
-During the struggle, the cockpit door was broken open, and navigator Liu Tiejun killed Zheng Yanwu with an axe.
-Eventually, the plane was flown by Lan Dingshou to Nanjing Daxiaochang Airport.
+As Zheng and the pilots continued to fight, the cockpit door was broken open, and the plane's navigator, Liu Tiejun, fatally struck Zheng Yanwu with an axe.
+Eventually, after reestablishing connection with air traffic controllers on the ground, the plane landed at Nanjing Daxiaochang Airport, where, after landing, an ambulance retrievee the wounded Zhang, and a second plane was dispatched to fly the members of the delegation off to Beijing.